elasticio/gspreadsheets/README.md

 To Authenticate the component you only need to press the button *Authentication* and the process would take you to Google to log-in and give permissions to the platform to access your Spreadsheets.

+- Enter number of retries (Default: 5)

+Google applies quotas and limitations to their services.
+You can check the actual values here: https://developers.google.com/sheets/api/limits
+In case an API call throws a quota limit exceeded exception, the component will retry the call based on [Exponential backoff algorithm](https://developers.google.com/sheets/api/limits#exponential) number of times configured in this field.
+The default value is 5.

+- Max number of calls per second (Default: 5)

+If you want to slow down requests to your API you can set a number of requests per second and the component will delay calling the next request after the previous request (`1 / number of requests per second * 1000 ms` ).
+The calculated delay value can not be more than 1140 seconds (19 minutes due to platform limitations).

+Note: if result quota restriction will be less than 1 request/min the component `Retrieve Sample` task won't succeed

 ## Triggers